dotnet/runtime/src/clr/README.md

 how to search these publishing locations and pull down consistent set of packages for the application.

-In a concrete terms, this repository is best thought of as the source code for the following Nuget package
+In concrete terms, this repository is best thought of as the source code for the following Nuget package

  * **Microsoft.NETCore.Runtime.CoreCLR** - Represents the object allocator, garbage collector (GC), class loader, type system, interop and the most fundamental parts of the .NET class library (e.g.